2i2i/whitepaper/README.md

 [^implementation]: about.2i2i.app is the v1 version with supply=time.
 A v2 version is being built.

-[^acknowledgement]: The information found in this white paper was obtained with the help of Solli Kim.
+[^acknowledgement]: The information found in this white paper was created by 1m1 with the help of Solli Kim.
 Thank you Solli for sharing your mind.